Mexican oil boom: Pre-Boom period

 Since 1954 and until 1971 the Mexican economy performed very consistently, averanging 6% GDP growth each year and 3% inflation rate, allowing the country to sustain an exchange rate of 12.50 pesos per US dollar for 22 years (1954-1976).
 This period, called the "Mexican Economic Miracle" and "Stabilizing Development", consisted in an ISI model.
 By the late 1970s the economy faced certain limitations in the economic model, at the same time the United States were troubled with a rising trade deficit, sparking an international financial period of uncertainty.

 Mexico opted out to put more public money and investment to sustain fast growth.
 This was fuelling inflation as government spending was fully financed with new printed money.

-A devaluation in 1976 caused some panic until Petróleos Mexicanos (PEMEX) discovered the Cantarell Field, boosting perspectives to exploit the soaring oil prices and the government decided to invest and change the economic model.
+A devaluation in 1976 caused some panic until Petróleos Mexicanos (PEMEX) discovered the Cantarell Field that year, boosting perspectives to exploit the soaring oil prices and the government decided to invest and change the economic model.